Clinical Component

 In addition to your regular schedule, you are expected to be on call for four weeks per year, managing patient inquiries through phone consultations.
 This remote call duty ensures continuity of care, providing patients with access to medical advice even outside regular office hours.
 Your role extends beyond routine check-ups, as you are expected to perform various procedures such as lesion removal, cryotherapy, and Nexplanon insertions.
 This diverse skill set allows you to address a range of healthcare needs, contributing to a holistic approach to patient well-being.

 A typical day in the life of a Hospitalist Nurse Practitioner revolves around a demanding yet structured inpatient setting.
-Working exclusively within the hospital environment, you will follow a consistent 7 on 7 off block schedule of 12-hour shifts.
+Working exclusively within the hospital environment, you will follow a consistent 7 on 7 off block schedule, with each day consisting of 12-hour shifts.
 The patient volume ranges from 10 to 12 individuals per day, requiring you to efficiently manage a diverse array of medical cases.
 The inpatient nature of the role places a strong emphasis on acute care and collaboration with the healthcare team to ensure comprehensive treatment plans for admitted patients.

 One of the key skills of the Hospitalist NP is a high level of comfort in the open Intensive Care Unit.
 This expertise enables them to navigate complex and critical cases, contributing to the seamless coordination of care for patients with varying medical needs.
 The intensity of the inpatient setting demands adaptability and quick decision-making, making the Hospitalist NP a vital member of the healthcare team.
 This role not only requires clinical competence but also emphasizes the importance of effective communication and collaboration within a dynamic hospital environment.